mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 application/vnd.interoperability.participants+json;version=1.0
 ```

-**Listing 30 -- Asynchronous response on provision request**
+**Listing 30 -- Synchronous response on provision request**

 #### 10.3.2 Switch Handles Provision -- Step 2 in End-to-End Flow

-When the Switch has received the HTTP request in [Listing 29](#listing-29) and sent the asynchronous response in [Listing 30](#listing-30), the Switch should verify the body of the request in [Listing 29](#listing-29).
+When the Switch has received the HTTP request in [Listing 29](#listing-29) and sent the synchronous response in [Listing 30](#listing-30), the Switch should verify the body of the request in [Listing 29](#listing-29).
 An example verification is to check that the **fspId** element is the same as the **FSPIOP-Source** , as it should be the FSP of the account holder who provisions the information.
 A scheme could also have restrictions on which currencies are allowed, which means that the Switch should then check that the currency in the **currency** element is allowed.

 After the Switch has verified the request correctly, the information that the account holder identified by **MSISDN** and **123456789** is located in FSP **MobileMoney** should be stored in the Switch's database.